pondrejk/dizzer/chap2-carto_insight.md

 **Non-human decision makers**

 The third question is directed more at the future relevance of data visualisation in the face of artificial intelligence (AI).
-If more and more decisions will be carried out by algorithms the need for visualisations may diminish in many areas where it is deemed crucial nowadays, merely because computers, unlike human analysts, don't need to visualize things to gain insight and understand the problem.
+If more and more decisions will be carried out by algorithms, the need for visualisations may diminish in many areas where it is deemed crucial nowadays, merely because computers, unlike human analysts, do not need to visualize things to gain insight and understand the problem.

 Having described the range of cognitive biases one might welcome computational assistance, and in many areas we already rely on it, navigation being a prominent example.
 One the other hand, we can point out the current deficiencies of machine learning algorithms.
 Contrary to popular beliefs, the technology is not ready to step in for humans for the majority of tasks.
 Current machine learning is about extracting rules from vast training data sets, which is susceptible to various kinds of issues: sensitivity to gaps and errors in data, confinement to the specifics of training data, or the tendency to take unwanted shortcuts (@shane2019you).
 Furthermore, it is not certain that some breakthrough in artificial intelligence will come in the foreseeable future, either because its already large appetite for computing power will become economically, technically, and environmentally unsustainable (@thompson2020computational), or because the demand for artificial collaborators will perish — we will simply want to design AI as tools not as collaborators (@dennett2017bacteria).

 In a realistic view, the danger of AI is not in usurping us, but rather in us putting too much confidence into uncomprehending tools.
-But even if we will get to non-human decision makers, it wouldn't mean a demise of visualisation, contrary, it could open new opportunities for using visual artefacts.
-First, as a communication interface between humans and machines.
-Second, as a way to inspect and verify the workings of decision-making algorithms.
+But even if we will get to non-human decision makers, it wouldn't mean a demise of visualisation.
+Contrary, it could open new opportunities for using visual artefacts: either as a communication interface between humans and machines or as a way to inspect and verify the workings of decision-making algorithms.
 It is not possible to check upon a black box, nor to negotiate with it, so gaining insight into how and why automated systems arrived at a particular decision may become a new frontier for the data visualisation community.